esse/lines_mixer/README.md

 # LinesMixer

-Simple gem for mixing lines in strings (created for Rails Girls Poznań)
+Simple gem for mixing lines in strings (created for Rails Girls Poznań).

 ## Installation